ethereum/devp2p/discv5/discv5-theory.md

 The identity scheme of a node record defines how a 32-byte 'node ID' is derived from the information contained in the record.
-The 'distance' between two node IDs is the bitwise XOR of the IDs, taken as the number.
+The 'distance' between two node IDs is the bitwise XOR of the IDs, taken as the big-endian number.

     distance(n₁, n₂) = n₁ XOR n₂